Bear Aware

 • If you do not have a shed or garage, leave clean totes outside and freeze food waste until collection day.

 Please note that a bear-resistant tote is not 100% bear-proof as seen in the video below.
-The only way to ensure that your garbage is secure is to place it in a structure so that the tote cannot be dragged away and opened.
+The only way to ensure that your totes are secure is to place them in a structure so that the it cannot be dragged away and opened.